 - Step 1: Start by preheating the oven to 375 degrees Fahrenheit.

 - Step 2: The temperature in the oven varies depending on the model you have.
 So, 375 degrees is for fan ovens.
-You want to start at 340 degrees Fahrenheit if you have a gas oven.
+If you have a gas oven, you want to start at 340 degrees Fahrenheit.

 - Step 3: Take out a baking pan and line it with just one tin foil sheet.
 This is to make sure that it stays clean.